gazellawificom/gazella-sso/README.md

 # Gazella-sso

-Single Sign-on for Gazella Wifi Partners & Resellers
+Single Sign-on for Gazella Wifi Partners & Resellers.

 ## Getting Started

-If you have a Partner or Reseller account with GazellaWifi.com - These instructions will get you up an running to be able to programmatically login as one of your users.
+If you have a Partner or Reseller account with GazellaWifi.com - These instructions will allow to be able to programmatically login as one of your users in one click.
+This means all you need is one of your sub users IDs and you do not need their username and or password anymore to simply access their account.
+Use this for implmentation into your own system to eliminate the hassle of your usiers having multiple logins.

 ### Server Requirements
 Php 5.6 or newer